SorellaLabs/brontes/book/mev_inspectors/sandwich.md

          Entry::Vacant(duplicate_mev_contract) => {
                duplicate_mev_contract.insert((root.tx_hash, root.head.address));
          }
-         // Else get's prev tx hash &  for this sender & replaces it
+         // Else get the previous tx hash for this contract & replaces it
          // with the current tx hash
          Entry::Occupied(mut duplicate_mev_contract) => {
                let (prev_tx_hash, frontrun_eoa) = duplicate_mev_contract.get_mut();

-               // If the previous transaction from this contract had possible victims
+               // If the previous transaction calling this contract had possible victims
-               // check if we already have a possible sandwich for it.
-This handles
+               // check if we already have a possible sandwich for it. if let Some(frontrun_victims) = possible_victims.remove(prev_tx_hash) {
-               // the big mac sandwich case
-               if let Some(frontrun_victims) = possible_victims.remove(prev_tx_hash) {
                   // If we don't have a possible sandwich for this contract then
                   // create one